msveshnikov/ai-coach/docs/email_campaign.md

 Dear [Coach's Name],

 Time is running out on our exclusive launch offer!
-Join the growing community of innovative coaches who are already experiencing the benefits of our Training Management System.
+Join the growing community of innovative coaches who are already experiencing the benefits of our Coach AI.

 🌟 Limited Time Offer: • 50% off annual subscription • Free access to premium features • Priority support • Complimentary consultation session